RobinBaines/OOO3/README.md

 Nida the dog in the script is only sketched out with a limited number of SQs.
 I could go on describing or remembering her but I will never get to what it is like to be a dog called Nida.

-Overmining means that objects can't be reduced to their effects.
+Overmining means that an object is less than it's effects.

 Two ideas from OOO analysis which play a role in the ACW script.
 Symbiosis.
 2 or a single event which causes an irreversible change in a real object.